GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: MKID Systematics Due to Background Evolution and Thermal Instability

 We utilized two PWV databases.
 Instituto de Astrofisica de Canarias (IAC)'s Izaña atmospheric observatory (IZO) measurements \cite{julio_WRF}\cite{gaulli-url}, and the on-site radiometer measurements.
 The IZO database has been validated through its extensive data based on the Global Navigation Satellite System, but it produces just two measurements every hour.
 The on-site radiometer produces 3 measurements per minute by scanning the 23 GHz water vapor line.
 Its relatively fast sampling speed enables us to capture short-term PWV variations.
 However, it has not yet been adopted in astronomical observation data corrections.
 The following analysis serves as a preliminary calibration study.

 The on-site PWV measurements are corrected based on the IZO data through monthly linear fits, as shown in Fig. \ref{fig:monthly pwv}.
-The $y$ axis error bars are taken from the IZO database, while the $x$ axis error bars represent the standard deviation of $3$-minute binned on-site measurements.
+The $y$ axis uncertainty bars are taken from the IZO database, while the $x$ axis uncertainty bars represent the standard deviation of $3$-minute binned on-site measurements.

-To model the dependence of the MKID resonance frequency $f_r$ on atmospheric emissions parametrized by the PWV, the band-averaged line of sight atmospheric radiation power incident on the detector $\mathit{P_{rad}}$ at atmospheric temperature $\mathit{T_{atm}}$ can be derived and approximated based on \cite{Essential-Radio-Astronomy} and simplified as In this formulation, the atmospheric temperature is approximated by a time-averaged value over the observation periods, represented as $\langle\mathit{T_{atm}}\rangle$. $\mathit{P_{max}}$ is the black-body approximation of the atmospheric radiation power incident on the focal plane, integrated over the bandpass and the optical efficiency. $\tau$ is the band-averaged atmospheric opacity along the zenith, and $\mathit{Airmass}$ is defined as the secant of the telescope's elevation angle and is considered constant throughout the data set, as all the observations were conducted at a fixed elevation of $70^{\circ}$.
+To model the dependence of the MKID resonance frequency $f_r$ on atmospheric emissions parametrized by the PWV, the band-averaged line of sight atmospheric radiation power incident on the detector $\mathit{P_{rad}}$ at atmospheric temperature $\mathit{T_{atm}}$ can be derived and approximated based on \cite{Essential-Radio-Astronomy} and simplified as In this formulation, the atmospheric temperature is approximated by a time-averaged value over the observation periods, represented as $\langle\mathit{T_{atm}}\rangle$, in kelvin. $\mathit{P_{max}}$ is the black-body approximation of the atmospheric radiation power incident on the focal plane in watts, integrated over the bandpass and the optical efficiency. $\tau$ is the dimensionless band-averaged atmospheric opacity along the zenith, and the airmass $\mathit{m}$ is a dimensionless value approximated as the secant of the telescope's zenith angle and is considered constant throughout the data set, as all the observations were conducted at a fixed elevation of $70^{\circ}$.

 Second, the MKID properties are governed by the quasiparticle density inside it.
 The total density of the quasiparticle $\mathit{n^{qp}_{tot}}$ can be approximated as the sum of the quasiparticle density generated from the optical signal $\mathit{n^{qp}_{optical}}$, and the thermally generated quasiparticle density $\mathit{n^{qp}_{thermal}}$ \cite{kutsuma-phd}, given as